 Hello, and welcome to HeadSpin’s Webinar.
 My name is Joe Chasinga.
 I’m a Software Engineer with HeadSpin working with device instrumentation and the biometrics SDKs for both iOS and Android platforms.
-Today, we’re going to be talking a little bit about the iOS biometrics SDK and how we can use it to automate our tests on the iOS platform.
+Today, we’re going to be talking a little bit about automating biometric authentication iOS.
+So, basically, we’ll talk about iOS biometrics SDK and how we can use it to automate our tests on the iOS platform.
 It’s a newly-released SDK alongside Android, which we have just released a version ago.
 So, any feedback would be more than welcome.

 Let’s start with what biometrics really are.
 Biometrics are the use of the user’s body measurements and calculations as metrics or keys in the process of authentication, identification, or control.

 Most common forms you’ll know today include fingerprint scanning, face recognition, iris scanning, or even skeleton detection, as you might have seen with the Xbox Kinect sensor.